 Duration and frequency

-Most women are thought to experience a greater number of menopause-related hot flushes during the first year after having their last period.
-But while some women have hot flushes for just a few years, others have them for 10 years or longer (some find they’re still having hot flushes in their 70s or even 80s).
+Most women are thought to experience a greater number of menopause-related hot flushes during the first year after having their last period (i).
+But while some women have hot flushes for just a few years, others have them for 10 years or longer (some find they’re still having hot flushes in their 70s or even 80s) (ii).

 The duration of a hot flush can vary considerably from one woman to the next too.
 For some, they last for just a few seconds.
 But others feel hot for several minutes.
-The NHS also claims some women have up to 20 hot flushes a day, while others may just have one every now and then.
+Experts from Harvard Medical School also say some women have up to 20 hot flushes a day, while others may just have a few a year (iii).